 Why Trans-Friendly Treatment?

 - Homophobia and transphobia exist among treatment professionals.
-It may not be pervasive, but you can trust that a trans-friendly treatment program has specifically addressed the issues with staff, and that ongoing trainings continue to support staff in providing sensitive and appropriate treatment to all clients.
+It may not be pervasive, but you can trust that a trans-friendly treatment program has specifically addressed the issues with staff and that ongoing training continues to support the team in providing sensitive and appropriate treatment to all clients.

 - Co-morbidity of mental health issues.
-Research has shown that people with addiction issues who identify as transgender, or other members of the LGBTQ community, are more likely to also experience depression, anxiety and emotional trauma.
-Thus, for some people struggling with addiction who identify as transgender, the route to addiction began as self-medicating for other issues.
-Until those issues are addressed, addiction treatment is stymied.
+Research has shown that people with addiction issues who are trans or other members of the LGBTQ community are more likely also to experience depression, anxiety, and emotional trauma.
+Thus, for some people struggling with addiction who are transgender, the route to addiction began as self-medicating for other issues.
+Until those issues are addressed, addiction treatment is hindered.

 - Getting sober involves breaking through denial and getting honest.
-Doing so can be a painful and shattering process, one in which years or even decades of guilt, shame, blame and other deeply painful emotions may come up and need to be processed.
+Doing so can be a painful and shattering process in which years or even decades of guilt, shame, blame, and other deeply painful emotions may come up and need to be processed.
 Doing that work in an emotionally and physically safe place is critical to doing it as fully and effectively as possible.
-For people who identify as transgender, such safe places can be hard to find.
+For people who are transgender, such safe zones can be hard to find.
 LGBTQ addiction treatment makes that safety a priority.

 - Beyond language and bathrooms.
-While using respectful terminology and gender-neutral bathrooms are positive, concrete and visible changes to make in the treatment community, trans-friendly treatment goes deeper than that.
-Helping people who identify as transgendered to work through the cultural issues of living in a hostile world is an important aspect of this type of substance abuse treatment.
-Developing healthy coping strategies is a key aspect of trans-friendly treatment.
+While using respectful terminology and gender-neutral bathrooms are positive, concrete, and visible changes to make in the treatment community, trans-friendly treatment goes deeper than that.
+Helping people who are transgender to work through the cultural issues of living in a hostile world is an essential aspect of this type of substance abuse treatment.
+Developing healthy coping strategies is a crucial aspect of trans-friendly treatment.

 - Transphobia in the health care environment.
-For many people who identify as transgendered, seeking health care or other professional services has likely been a minefield of assumptions, prejudices and discrimination.
-Reversing that experience and ensuring that substance abuse treatment is provided in a safe and respectful manner improves outcomes.
+For many trans people, seeking health care or other professional services has likely been a minefield of assumptions, prejudices, and discrimination.
+Reversing that experience and ensuring that substance abuse treatment is provided safely and respectfully improves outcomes.